GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/135e2379-57cb-4165-bd89-f32895a64c82)

-After executing all the data transformation, we can perform some brief transformation operations, such as:
+After executing all the basic data transformation, we can even perform here in `Databricks` some other essential analytical queries such as:

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/c4bab543-bb6f-4617-a1ee-f514d04cbac8)

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/3e7359e9-e1d9-4509-9e24-79b5885f2d1e)

-For more transformation and analytic queries, please refer to the entire script and its explanation  which can be found [`here`]().
+For more transformation and analytic queries using `Spark Apache` , please refer to the entire script and its explanation which can be found [`here`]().

 Moving forward, we are ready to write the data into our container.
 The code for doing this is shown in the first image below: